LiteLDev/LeviLamina/docs/tutorials/create_your_first_plugin.md

 !!! note
     The type of UUID obtained here is `mce::UUID` rather than `std::string`.
 We recommend converting UUID to `std::string` only when necessary, as the implementation of `mce::UUID` is more efficient.

+!!! danger
+    Please do not use XUID as the unique identifier for players.
+While in the LiteLoaderBDS era, many plugins used XUID as the unique identifier for players, this is incorrect.
+XUID is the identifier for Xbox Live, not for players.
+If the server is not in online mode or has NPCs (Non-Player Characters), the behavior of XUID will be unpredictable.
+Therefore, we strongly recommend using UUID as the unique identifier for players.

 Then, we use the player's UUID as the key to check if the player has joined before in the database.

 ```cpp